Quantization of symplectic fibrations and canonical metrics: Introduction

-Then in Section \ref{BTvbsec}, we consider the weak coupling limit as $p\to+\infty$, and give a natural interpretation to the classical-quantum correspondence for vector bundles established by Ma and Marinescu in \cite[(0.3)]{MM12} via the process of quantization in stages.
-In particular, we show how to recover the asymptotics of the Poisson bracket of $(M,\om^M+p\pi^*\om)$ as $p\to+\infty$ from the Lie bracket of its quantization.
-This extends the quantum-classical correspondence of the Berezin-Toeplitz quantization of $(X,p\,\om)$ at the usual semi-classical limit when $p\to+\infty$, established by Bordemann, Meinrenken and Schlichenmaier in \cite{BMS94}.
-This also initiates the study of the mixed dynamics of quantum-classical hybrids in the weak coupling limit via Berezin-Toeplitz quantization of vector bundles.
-This fact is illustrated in Example \ref{SGqc}, where we consider a general class of physically relevant situations, including the celebrated Stern-Gerlach experiment.

 In Section \ref{specsec}, we extend to the setting of quantization in stages our study in \cite{IKPS19} of Berezin-Toeplitz quantization as a theory of quantum measurements.
 In particular, we introduce and study in Section \ref{specbersec} a natural notion of a \emph{Berezin transform} $\BB_{E_p}$ associated with the Berezin-Toeplitz quantization of a holomorphic Hermitian vector bundle $(E,h^E)$ over $(X,p\,\om)$.
 This Berezin transform is a bounded operator with discrete spectrum acting on $\cinf(X,\Herm(E))$, and is introduced in Definition \ref{BpdefE} as the result of quantization followed by dequantization.
-As such, it constitutes a powerful tool in the study the quantum-classical correspondence at the weak coupling limit as $p\to+\infty$.
-This extends the study in \cite[\S\,3]{IKPS19} of the Berezin transform associated with the usual Berezin-Toeplitz quantization of $(X,p\,\om)$, which corresponds to the case of $(E,h^E)$ being the trivial line bundle.
-In that case, the Berezin transform defines a \emph{Markov operator} acting on $\cinf(X,\R)$, and thus admits a discrete spectrum
+Its spectrum thus describes the \emph{quantum noise} introduced by Berezin-Toeplitz quantization, which can be interpreted as a global version of the \emph{Heisenberg uncertainty principle}.